chitram1/ecber/README.md

 6008BECNR               TRUE   0.4789043                      194
 ```

-Now that we have increased the missing threshold to a value greater than the percent missing in the file, showing the first few columns of output, we see that we are now able to estimate the entropy value.
+Now that we have increased the missing threshold to a value of 15%, we are now able to estimate the entropy value.

 ```
 ber_analyze_file_affect('6008BECNR.xlsx', missing_threshold = 0.15) -->